aramalipoor/aws-cost-saver/README.md

 ### # decrease-kinesis-streams-shards
 Kinesis Stream Shards cost hourly.
 This trick will decrease open shards to the minimum of 1, in multiple steps by [halving number of shards](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_UpdateShardCount.html#Streams-UpdateShardCount-request-TargetShardCount) in each step.
 Currently this trick is useful when you're doing `UNIFORM_SCALING`, i.e. default config of Kinesis Stream.

+### # stop-rds-database-clusters
+Stopping RDS clusters will save underlying EC2 instance costs.
+This trick will keep track of stopped clusters in the state-file and start them again on restore.

 ### # TODO
 If you know any other tricks to save some money feel free to create a Pull Request or raise an issue.